Madhur-Sabherwal/AI-Water-Carbon-Footprint-Calculator/README.md

-Here’s a **README.md** you can drop into the repo.
-It explains the app, the math, assumptions, and how to deploy/debug on GitHub Pages.

----

 # AI Water & Carbon Footprint Calculator

 A single-file, client-side web app to estimate the **water** and **carbon** footprint of AI usage (e.g., ChatGPT prompts).
 Built for **GitHub Pages**—no backend, no tracking, fully portable.